ethereum/eth-tester/README.md

 #### `EthereumTester.delete_filter(filter_id)`

-Removes the filter for the provide `filter_id`.
+Removes the filter for the provided `filter_id`.
 If no filter is found for the given `filter_id`, raises [`FilterNotFound`](#errors-FilterNotFound).